-Marija Savic contributed to the cloudscape-design/components repository by developing and refining React-based UI components using TypeScript, JavaScript, and SCSS.
-She implemented features such as icon support in button dropdown groups and items, and introduced an inline label for multiselect controls to improve usability and clarity.
-Her approach emphasized robust validation, with demonstration pages and comprehensive testing to ensure consistent rendering across expandable states and display modes.
-Marija also managed feature rollbacks to maintain UX stability, updated documentation and tests accordingly, and performed targeted internal refactors, demonstrating a thoughtful balance between new functionality, code quality, and design system alignment.
+Marija Savic contributed to the cloudscape-design/components repository by developing and refining React-based UI components over a two-month period.
+She implemented features such as icon support in button dropdown groups and items, as well as an inline label for multiselect controls, focusing on enhancing clarity and usability.
+Her technical approach involved TypeScript, JavaScript, and SCSS, with thorough validation through demonstration pages and updated snapshot tests to ensure consistent rendering across display modes and states.
+Marija also demonstrated disciplined feature rollback when necessary, maintaining design system alignment and product stability while incrementally improving the component library’s developer experience and end-user interface.

 Monthly summary for 2025-08 for cloudscape-design/components: Delivered two key features with robust validation: (1) Icon display in button dropdowns — added support for icons in button dropdown groups and items, with a dedicated demonstration page and tests to ensure correct icon rendering across expandable/non-expandable groups and various display modes.
 Commits: eb48d6630db0c37977df060f57be0d6b35036a05; b5eefb50245f7c6f041e30f409695856f1cc8f47.
 (2) Inline label for multiselect — introduced inlineLabelText prop to render a label directly next to the trigger, with new test pages, updated snapshot tests, and internal styling/structure changes to support long text wrapping.
 Commit: 9524306b3925154d4e985640ff7589c7aec52413.
 Major bugs fixed: resolved icon rendering inconsistencies for button dropdown groups and icons, ensuring consistent display across modes and states.
 Overall impact: improved UI consistency, developer experience, and test coverage; the new inline labeling enhances usability of multiselect controls, reducing ambiguity for end users.
 Technologies/skills demonstrated: React component design, TypeScript, UI testing (unit/snapshot tests), demonstration pages, and targeted internal refactors to support new props and display scenarios.